JavierAlvarezCalleja/JAVR_Toolkit/README.md

 # JAVR_Toolkit V0.1
-This tookit is a collection of utilities for VR software development in Unity featuring out-of-the-box solutions for UI, interactions, user locomotion and performance.
+This tookit is a collection of utilities for VR software development in Unity featuring out-of-the-box solutions for UI interactions, user locomotion and performance.

 ## UI Interactions